unimib-datAI/eventure/README.md

 - Providing a modular **codebase** for data ingestion, preprocessing/enrichment, distance matrix computation, LLM fine-tuning, itinerary generation, and gamification content
 - Offering a React Native mobile application prototype (“Eventour”) for on-the-go delivery of itineraries and quizzes

-> _“We present a framework that leverages enriched knowledge graphs comprising diverse datasets … to recommend personalised, context-aware itineraries.
-By employing LLMs, we aim to manage attendee flow, stagger departure times, and guide individuals through engaging points of interest.
-Additionally, we incorporate generative AI to design gamified content … These gamification elements … encourage staggered event departures, mitigating post-event congestion.”

 ---

 ## Features